 The following summaries are based on information gleaned from public sources, subscription resources, law schools and personal correspondences.
 Because each individual judge controls hiring in his/her chambers, there may be exceptions to all of these generalizations.
 So, when in doubt, the best way to learn of a clerkship opening with a particular judge is to call his/her chambers.
-Judges' phone numbers are listed in the "BNA Directory of State and Federal Courts, Judges and Clerks" and the "Leadership Libraries."
+Judges' phone numbers are listed in the "BNA Directory of State and Federal Courts, Judges and Clerks" and "Leadership Connect."

 When occasional clerkship openings become available, the courts may post those positions via the court-system website.
-See www.nycourts.gov/careers: Current Opportunities > Jobs Statewide > Legal Titles.
+Once on the page, click "Current Opportunities," then "Jobs Statewide," then "Legal Titles."

-A note on terms used in this summary:
+A note on terms of art used in this summary: